-To provide structure and guidance for arranging the initial and second year SEL hours, the students will adhere to Appendix A (pg.
-57) and the Plan of Study (see pgs.
-8-9).
-Once matriculated, as a component of the lab course, students will be required to have 90 SEL hours approved by the end of their first year, first semester term B (APN 606) for APN 731 and 761; 150 SEL hours approved by the end of their first year, second semester term B (APN 616) for APN 781 and 786; and 180 SEL hours approved by the end of first year, third semester term B (APN 736) for APN 776 and 756.
-In all cases the student will be supported to the extent possible by the Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus and/or the Dietetics Clinical Coordinator and/or the Dietetics Field Coordinator to identify sites and negotiate successful affiliation agreements with these sites, however it remains the student's responsibility to locate appropriate sites.
-In the event that the student is not able to find suitable sites, the procedures outlined on pgs.
-14-15 will be adhered to.
+To provide structure and guidance on arranging the initial and remaining SEL hours, the students will adhere to the table above.
+Once matriculated, as a component of the lab coursework, students will be required to have 180 SEL hours approved by the end of their first year, first semester term B (APN 606) for APN 731 and 761; 180 SEL hours approved by the end of their first year, second semester term B (APN 616) for APN 781 and 786; and 180 SEL hours approved by the end of first year, third semester term B (APN 736) for APN 776 and 756.
+In all cases the student will be supported to the extent possible by the MSAN Assistant Director/Director of RDN Focus to identify sites and negotiate successful affiliation agreements with these sites, however it remains the student's responsibility to locate appropriate sites.
+In the event that the student is not able to find suitable sites, the following procedures will be adhered to.